 Here are some of the skills that you will need, if you want to know how to play blues Piano.
 You will need to incorporate them in your playing to make it sound bluesy!

-You need to learn this scale!
-You may find it a bit awkward initially after having played the major / minor scales. - 12-bar form
+- Blues Scale: You need to learn this scale!
+You may find it a bit awkward initially after having played the major / minor scales.

-You need to play chords in a specific order for 12 bars.
-Here’s a video showing how to play the 12 Bar Blues on Piano. - Shuffle Rhythm
+- 12-bar form: You need to play chords in a specific order for 12 bars.
+Here’s a video showing how to play the 12 Bar Blues on Piano.

-Play chords in a delayed manner. - Grace Notes
+- Shuffle Rhythm: Play chords in a delayed manner.

 Here’s a nice video that shows how to play Blues on Piano.